Wisconsin recount confirms Biden’s win over Trump, cementing the president’s failure to change the election results

 “The Wisconsin recount is not about finding mistakes in the count, it is about finding people who have voted illegally, and that case will be brought after the recount is over, on Monday or Tuesday,” Trump wrote in a tweet Saturday.
 “We have found many illegal votes.
 Stay tuned!”

+Trump legal adviser Jenna Ellis claimed without evidence in a statement Sunday that the recounts had “revealed serious issues regarding the legality of ballots cast.”

+“As we have said from the very beginning, we want every legal vote, and only legal votes to be counted, and we will continue to uphold our promise to the American people to fight for a free and fair election,” she said.

-But even if the campaign were to pull out a surprise courtroom win — which legal experts said is unlikely — it would do little to change the outcome of the White House race, which Biden won with 306 electoral votes.
+Even if the Trump campaign were to pull out a surprise courtroom win — which legal experts said is unlikely — it would do little to change the outcome of the White House race, which Biden won with 306 electoral votes.
 The electoral college will meet on Dec.
 14 to formalize his victory.

 In Wisconsin, the president’s campaign sought to use the recount process to invalidate tens of thousands of otherwise legal ballots.
 Among other things, Trump’s lawyers argued that a form signed by voters who cast a ballot during in-person voting before Election Day was insufficient under state law.
 They said all those ballots — totaling about 180,000 votes in the two counties — should be tossed out.